TIBETAN PLATEAU BIRDING TOUR: DETAILED ITINERARY

 Tibetan Plateau: Day 16 After some final birding in the Kunlun range we will descend to Golmud for an overnight stay.
 Golmud is a small city at the southern edge of the vast, arid Qaidam (or Zaidam) Depression in northern Qinghai province.
 The Qaidam is considered part of the Tibetan Plateau, but is its lowest region.

 Tibetan Plateau: Day 17 We set out early and head westwards today on good, fast roads across the vast, sandy Qaidam (or Zaidam) Depression that is scooped out of the northern flank of the Tibetan Plateau.
 Henderson’s Ground Jays are quite common in the Zaidam and can sometimes be seen running across the road.

 After a time we reach the dramatic Altun mountains.
-Here, the Margelanic Whitethroat (sometimes treated as a full species but usually considered a subspecies of Desert Whitethroat) is common.
+Here, the Margelanic Whitethroat (sometimes treated as a full species but usually considered a subspecies of Desert Whitethroat) is common, as is Great Rosefinch.

-Our final destination is the town of Yitunbulakezhen, situated at the edge of the Tarim Basin, where we will spend two nights.
+Our final destination is the town of Ruoqiang, situated at the edge of the Tarim Basin, where we will spend two nights.
 Ruoqiang is a small town in an autonomous Mongol district, inhabited by both people of Mongol descent and Han Chinese.